zendframework/zf2-documentation/docs/languages/en/modules/zend.filter.encryption.rst

 - **package**: Only ``OpenSSL``.
 If the envelope key should be packed with the encrypted value.
 Default is ``FALSE``.

 - **private**: Only ``OpenSSL``.
 Your private key which will be used for encrypting the content.
-Also the private key can be either a filename with path of the key file, or just the content of the key file itself.
+You can either provide the path and filename of the key file, or just the content of the key file itself.

 - **public**: Only ``OpenSSL``.
 The public key of the user whom you want to provide the encrypted content.
-You can give multiple public keys by using an array.
 You can either provide the path and filename of the key file, or just the content of the key file itself.

 - **vector**: Only ``BlockCipher``.
 The initialization vector which shall be used.
 If not set it will be a random vector.